 Wheaton Lawyers for Criminal Record Sealing and Expungement

 A criminal record or arrest history can negatively impact your life for many years.
-Even if you are never convicted of a crime, your arrest record and formal charges filed against you can create difficulties in obtaining employment, as well as housing and educational opportunities.
+Even if you were never convicted of a crime, your arrest record and the formal charges filed against you can create difficulties in obtaining employment, as well as housing and educational opportunities.

 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we are proud to assist eligible clients in clearing their criminal records through expungement.
-With our experienced and legal skill, our attorneys are able to help restore your reputation and minimize the future consequences of your past.
+With our experience and legal skill, our attorneys can help restore your reputation and minimize the future consequences of your past.

 Expungment Lawyers in Wheaton

-Beginning January 1, 2017, individuals may seek to have their criminal records expunged or erased even if they have previously been convicted of a crime.
-If an individual's petition for expungement is granted, all affected arrest records maintained by the State of Illinois may be wiped from his or her record.
-In addition, all related court documents are impounded and may be only be accessed in the future by court order.
+Under Illinois law, individuals may seek to have their criminal records expunged or erased even if they have previously been convicted of a crime.
+If an individual's petition for expungement is granted, all affected arrest records maintained by the State of Illinois may be wiped from their record.
+In addition, all related court documents are impounded, and they may be only be accessed in the future by court order.

 You may be eligible for expungement if: